 Aniline - Cleaning Code A - Aniline leathers boast top-quality, natural hides with visible surface grain markings.
 These leathers have no protective treatments applied, giving them a distinct, authentic appearance.
 Aniline finishes allow the natural leather markings to shine through, but they require regular maintenance due to their vulnerability to scratches and stains.
 Aniline leather is also prone to sun fading.

-Identifying characteristics: Very easy to scratch; water drops will absorb and darken the color and then dry back to natural color.
+Identification: Very easy to scratch; water drops absorb and darken the color but return to the natural shade when dry.

-Identifying characteristics: Very soft to the touch, will scratch or scuff very easily; water drops will absorb and darken the leather but it returns to its original color after drying.
+Identification: Very soft to the touch; scratches or scuffs easily; water drops absorb and darken the leather but return to its original color after drying.

-By-cast is made from low-quality leather or leather parts processed together and a polyurethane coating is applied to the leather’s surface.
-This finish is commonly found in the low-end furniture market.
-There are many different grades of Bycast leather and we recommend referring to the manufacturer for care instructions.
+Bycast (Bicast) - Bycast leather is made from low-quality leather or leather parts fused together, with a polyurethane coating applied to the surface.
+It's commonly found in the low-end furniture market.

-This product is ground-up leather particle pieces pressed together with a water-based adhesive that has a urethane or polyurethane top coat finish.
-A pattern is often pressed into the top coat to recreate the graining effect from natural leather.
-Bonded leather is very low-quality and very difficult to repair or recolor.
+Bonded - Bonded leather consists of ground-up leather particles pressed together with a water-based adhesive and a urethane or polyurethane top coat finish.
+It is a low-quality material and difficult to repair or recolor.